 Millet is of great importance in many cuisines.
 Its ability to grow well in arid climates and to grow quickly from seed to harvest makes it an invaluable food source in developing countries.
 But there’s even more to love about millet: it’s not just a starchy filler grain.
 It contains loads of antioxidants, B vitamins, calcium, and iron, and it has been shown to lower blood glucose levels in diabetic test subjects.
-While more research needs to be done on the subject, for now we can say that millet is an excellent grain to include in your diet, especially if your diet is plant-based and allergen-free.
+While more research needs to be done on the subject, for now we can say that millet is an excellent grain to include in your diet, especially if your diet is plant-based and allergen-friendly.

 So now the question is, what do you do with millet?
 Like most grains, millet is incredibly versatile, lending itself to use as both a flour and a whole grain.
 It can also be used in every meal of the day.
 Millet has the advantage of being relatively quick-cooking, especially in comparison to brown rice.
 This makes it a great candidate for both breakfast and weeknight cooking.

 For breakfast, try switching up your morning porridge routine with a millet breakfast cereal.
 Cook millet slowly in either water or your favorite non-dairy milk, or cook it in water and stir in milk at the end of cooking to add creaminess.
 Drizzle with a little maple syrup or sweeten lightly with coconut sugar, and serve with fresh or dried fruit and something to add a little protein, whether that’s chia or hemp seeds.